2. Beloved (1987)

 next to a butter churn, butter all over his face.
 Paul D believes that Halle

-was watching from the loft when schoolteacher and his nephews took Sethe's
+was watching from the loft when schoolteacher takes notes as his nephews — the "two boys

-milk.
-Paul D wanted to say something to him, but he couldn't because he had an
+wanted to say something to him, but he couldn't because he had an iron bit in

 Sethe is horrified.
 When she hears a